incognitoCodes/AI-ML-solution-services-workshop/README.md

 ## Solutions
-In this workshop, we will go through 4 to 6 solutions.
+In this workshop, we will go through 5 solutions/ services.

 Lets get started!